mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

-- The reposne body when it is detremined as flight booking intent and the extracyted entities are as below (truncated body for brevity)
+- The response body when it is determined as flight booking intent and the extracted entities are as below (truncated body for brevity)

     ``` "topIntent": "BookFlightWeather",